5 lessons from Industrial Design for UXers

 5. Tell the story: being honest and telling the story you care about is the easiest way to engage others.

-Watch my talk at Ignite Sydney [digital], Life Lessons from Industrial Design for the original spiel.
+Watch my talk at Ignite Sydney [digital], Life Lessons from Industrial Design for the original presentation.